thesiamak01/snake-game/README.md

 This project is open-source and available under the MIT License.

 ## Author
-Created by **Your Name**.
+Created by **Siamak YOUSEFI**.
 Feel free to contribute or improve the game!